 The previous results show that a $\sigma$-coherent frame is essentially the same thing as a $\sigma$-frame (namely the $\sigma$-frame of its Lindel\"of elements).
 This suggests to present the category of $\sigma$-frames as a (non full) subcategory of the category of frames.
-In order to do that we have to consider only those frame homomorphisms which preserve Lindel\"of elements (by freeness, every $\sigma$-frame homomorphism is the restriction of some particular frame homomorphism between the corresponding envelopes).
+In order to do that, one has to consider only those frame homomorphisms which preserve Lindel\"of elements (by freeness, each $\sigma$-frame homomorphism is the restriction of a unique frame homomorphism between the corresponding envelopes).